 A Word of Caution

-Comparing Taktic with Other Varroa Mite Treatment
+Comparing Taktic with Other Varroa Mite Treatments

-It is important to note that when other honey bee colony mite control methods fail or produce unsatisfactory results.
-Such methods and products include re-queening colonies, use of formic acid and application of fluvalvinate.
-Mite control using special drone comb foundation and using screened bottom boards can be used as supportive practices to the use of Taktic.
-Powdered sugar has also been found to very effectively support honey bee colony mite control when used alongside Taktic bee treatment.
+It is important to note that when other honey bee colony mite control methods fail or produce unsatisfactory results, beekeepers frequently switch to Taktic bee treatment for Varroa mites.
+Requeening colonies, the use of formic acid, and the application of Fluvalinate are examples of such methods and products.
+Mite control using a special drone comb foundation and screened bottom boards can be used in conjunction with Taktic.
+Powdered sugar has also been shown to help honey bee colony mite control when used in conjunction with Taktic bee treatment.

-The long shelf life of Taktic bee treatment for Varroa mite control makes it a practical solution for mite control for beekeepers with a single beehive or large apiaries with hundreds of beehives.
-Differently sized packaging for Taktic containing small to large amounts of the acaricide are available to beekeepers.
+The long shelf life of Taktic makes it a practical solution for mite control for beekeepers with a single beehive or large apiaries with hundreds of beehives.
+Differently sized packaging for Taktic containing small to large amounts of the acaricide is available to beekeepers.
 For large apiaries, you should go for the package sizes that are big and contain large amounts of the product.
-Beekeepers with smaller apiaries or few beehives should buy smaller sized packets or cans of Taktic bee treatment for Varroa mites.
+Beekeepers with smaller apiaries or few beehives should buy smaller-sized packets or cans of Taktic bee treatment for Varroa mites.
 There is no need to stock up on too much of the product and have it expire in your store.
 You risk losses if the 2-year period of effectiveness lapses while you still have some unused Taktic sitting in your store.

 Beekeepers looking to control mite populations in their honey bee colonies can safely incorporate Taktic bee treatment for Varroa mites in their pest management plans.
 It is best to rotate Taktic with other miticides such as Apiguard or Apistan.
 This makes sure that mites are not excessively exposed to Amitraz and do not develop resistance to it.
 This bee colony mite control product is effective and works quickly.
 It is especially suitable for use in large and busy apiaries because Taktic bee treatment for Varroa mites does not leave dangerous residues in honey and other honey bee products.